Management of ulcerative colitis: Surgery

 Unlike Crohn's disease, which cannot be cured/eliminated by surgically removing the diseased portions of the intestine and reconnecting the healthy ends, ulcerative colitis can generally be cured by surgical removal of the large intestine.
 Surgical removal of the large intestine will not get rid of extra-intestinal symptoms.
 This procedure is necessary in the event of exsanguinating hemorrhage, frank perforation, or documented or strongly suspected carcinoma.
 Surgery is also indicated for patients with severe colitis or toxic megacolon.
 Patients with symptoms that are disabling and do not respond to drugs may wish to consider whether surgery would improve the quality of life.
 Depending on the type of surgery performed, the patient may still require periodic lower endoscopies to assess the pouch for dysplasia.

 Ulcerative colitis is a disease that affects many parts of the body outside the intestinal tract.
 In rare cases the extra-intestinal manifestations of the disease may require removal of the colon.

 Microbiome modification

 A Cochrane review of controlled trials using various probiotics found low-certainty evidence that probiotic supplements may increase the probability of clinical remission.
-People receiving probiotics were 73% more likely to experience disease remission and over 2x as likely to report improvement in symptoms compared to those receiving a placebo, with no clear difference in minor or serious adverse effects.
-Although there was no clear evidence of greater remission when probiotic supplements were compared with 5‐aminosalicylic acid treatment as a monotherapy, the likelihood of remission was 22% higher if probiotics were used in combination with 5-aminosalicylic acid therapy.
+People receiving probiotics were 73% more likely to experience disease remission and over 2x as likely to report improvement in symptoms compared to those receiving a placebo, with no clear difference in minor or serious adverse effects.Although there was no clear evidence of greater remission when probiotic supplements were compared with 5‐aminosalicylic acid treatment as a monotherapy, the likelihood of remission was 22% higher if probiotics were used in combination with 5-aminosalicylic acid therapy.

-It is currently is unclear whether probiotics help to prevent future relapse in people with stable disease activity, either as a monotherapy or combination therapy.
+It is currently unclear whether probiotics help to prevent future relapse in people with stable disease activity, either as a monotherapy or combination therapy.